dfelinto/blender-manual/manual/physics/fluid/domain.rst

 This object will be *replaced* by the fluid during the simulation.

-.. admonition:: Baking is done on the Domain object
+.. tip:: Baking is done on the Domain object
-   :class: nicetip

    When you calculate the fluid simulation, **you bake the simulation on the domain object**.
    For this reason all the baking options are visible only when selecting the Domain Object.